 Tuesday 18 April 2017

-Students from BA (Hons) Television and Video Production have been working with the cast and crew of The Grapes of Wrath.
+Students from BA (Hons) Television Production have been working with the cast and crew of The Grapes of Wrath.
 This reinterpretation of John Steinbeck's timeless novel blends professional and community theatre, seeing a professional cast working with local residents of all ages to stage certain scenes.

 Our students were asked to help create promotional content for the production's website and social media.
 Three groups were formed and each was tasked with documenting a different element of the production.